Hardwood Floor Finishing

 On White Oak

 Near-black with the grain of the wood still visible.
 Dramatic and high contrast.
 Works best in formal spaces or design-forward homes where the floor is meant to be a statement.
-Water popping is critical -- uneven application shows immediately at this depth of color.
+Water popping is critical.
+Uneven application shows immediately at this depth of color.

 On Red Oak